 Q #8) According to you, when is the good time to start QA in a project?

-Answer: According to the Software Development Life Cycle (SDLC), the Testing phase is executed after the ‘Implementation and Coding’ phase is completed.
-But according to today’s scenario, in order to achieve best results, it is required to start the QA of the project or product at the starting of the project.
+Answer: According to the Software Development Life Cycle (SDLC), the Testing phase is executed after the completion of the ‘Implementation and Coding’ phase.
+But in today’s scenario, to achieve the best results, it is required to start the QA of the project or product at the starting of the project.